wp-plugins/weekly-class-schedule/readme.txt

 1. List Layout

 == Changelog ==
+= 3.07 =
+* Fixed admin area Firefox bug.
+* Allow HTML in template and full HTML in notes.
+* Other bug fixes.

 = 3.06 =
 * Added import/update button (under the "Schedule" tab you will find the "Import/Update" page.
 Go there and click the button.)